decretist/Dissertation/Chapter0/chapter0.md

 Pennington on Gratian's *Decretum*.
-Even before moving from New Haven to Washington, I had participated in Winroth's class on law in medieval Europe at Yale, and, once at CUA, I took Pennington's classes on canon and Roman law, and (twice) his sources seminar.
+Even before moving from New Haven to Washington, I had participated in Winroth's class on law in medieval Europe at Yale, and, once at CUA, I took Pennington's classes on canon and Roman law, and his sources seminar (twice).
-From 2010 through 2012, then, I thoroughly immersed myself in the scholarly debates surrounding Gratian and the *Decretum*.
+From 2010 through 2012, then, I thoroughly immersed myself in the scholarly debates surrounding the identity of Gratian and the recensions and dating of the *Decretum*.
 These studies produced a certain level of personal discomfort at being unable to reconcile the contradictory positions staked out by Pennington and Winroth.